- Frequently Asked Questions

 If anybody seriously wants to promote RPython anyway, they are welcome to: we won’t actively resist such a plan.
 There are a lot of things that could be done to make RPython a better Java-ish language for example, starting with supporting non-GIL-based multithreading, but we don’t implement them because they have little relevance to us.
 This is open source, which means that anybody is free to promote and develop anything; but it also means that you must let us choose not to go into that direction ourselves.

-On the other hand, using LLVM as our JIT backend looks interesting as well — but again we made an attempt, and it failed: LLVM has no way to patch the generated machine code.
+Using LLVM as our JIT backend looks interesting as well – we made an attempt, but it failed: LLVM has no way to patch the generated machine code.

 No, you have to rebuild the entire interpreter.
 This means two things: